 You can check what's happening for each shift by using the rules tester.
 You can access the rules tester by navigating to the rule set in question and then clicking the 'test rules' option on the right hand side when you hover the cursor over the name of the rule set:

-Once you select the timesheet period, you can choose to manually enter the shifts, or import a specific employee's timesheets.
+Once you select the timesheet period, you can choose to manually enter the shifts, or import a specific employee's timesheets, using any applicable work type and shift condition.
 You can also choose to use the draft or active rules, and cost the shifts using either a pay rate template or to simulate the costings using an actual employee:

 Once you have entered the above details, click ‘Run test’ and then the results will be shown as below: